Meet the MATS team

 Sofia manages Operations at MATS in London, supporting the team and scholars with day-to-day office management, process set-up, and future planning.
 She previously worked as a program manager in legal and sales operations and has been on the path to AI safety since she read The Alignment Problem in 2022.
 She is currently pursuing an MSc in Cognition and Computation.

-Keivan is a Research Manager at MATS London, where he provides technical guidance, AI safety mentoring, and professional development support to help scholars advance their research and career goals.
+Keivan is a Senior Research Manager at MATS London, where he provides technical guidance, AI safety mentoring, and professional development support to help scholars advance their research and career goals.
 He is also a Professor of AI at Lancaster University and serves as a Scientific Advisor at The Alan Turing Institute.
 Before joining MATS, he held senior advisory roles, including Principal Technology Advisor at the UK Information Commissioner’s Office.
 Keivan’s work spans AI safety, accountability, and compliance in high-stakes applications, and he combines his academic and policy expertise with a commitment to fostering responsible innovation and scholar development within the MATS community.

 Rich is a research manager in London and a former MATS scholar.
 He completed his Master's in Mathematical and Theoretical Physics at Oxford (2013-17), focusing on plasma physics and nuclear fusion.
 He found AI safety through 80,000 Hours four months into his Physics PhD at Imperial, which motivated him to leave the PhD in early 2018 to upskill as a software engineer instead.
 With strong engineering skills, he began transitioning into AI safety by completing AISF in 2024 and ML4Good in 2025, and worked with Marius Hobbhahn on black-box monitoring in MATS 8.0 and 8.1.
 He has also taught at ML4Good.